9 Different Types of Floor Molding (With Pictures)

 Usually, it’s used when transitioning from hardwood flooring to tile.
 It’s because of the height difference between those two types of floors.
 This molding also works well when transitioning from vinyl or laminate flooring to hardwood or tile.

 The reducer helps create a smooth transition from one room to the next.
-When placing a transition molding at a doorway, make sure that the molding will stick out far enough so as not to catch on anything that may roll over it.
+When placing a transition molding at a doorway, make sure that the molding will stick out far enough so as not to catch anything that may roll over it.

 The thickness of the reducer you use depends on the height difference between the two floors.